RaFaTEOLI/telegram-bot/README.md

-# Adonis API application
+# Telegram Bot with Adonis API

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+This API was created with AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Authentication